 When the cheese sauce is done pour it over the pasta, chicken, and broccoli.
 Give it a couple stirs until it is evenly distributed and coats all the ingredients.

 For the crunchy topping take ½ cup panko breadcrumbs and mix with 1 tablespoon of melted butter.
 I used to just put the panko on top without the butter but the butter makes it so much better.

 Then stick it in the oven at 350 degrees cook for 30 minutes.
 It will become bubbly, thick, creamy, and golden brown on top.
 Deliciously comforting in every way, shape, and form.

 A 1 cup serving of this baked pasta is 259 calories and 7 weight watchers points plus.
 The calories and points are kept under control because this pasta bake is filled lean chicken and broccoli – not just pasta.
 Also substituting chicken stock for some of the milk helps to reduce fat and calories.
 Enjoy!

-- 3 cups chopped cooked chicken breasts
+- 3 cups chopped or shredded cooked chicken breast

 - 2 cups chicken broth